IBM/engineering-insights-composite-pattern/README.md

 - Query the graph database for insights
 - Submit the request and visualize the results on a Web UI

-The intended audience for this journey is developers who want to learn a method for building a solution with queryable insights on text content across documents.
+The intended audience for this journey are developers who want to learn a method for building a solution with queryable insights on unstructured text content across documents.
 The distinguishing factor of this journey is that it allows a configurable mechanism to achieve the insights.

 ![](doc/source/images/architecture.png)